 The following areas NEED to be checked during a harness inspection

 The inspector and designated competent worker will check for frayed edges, broken fibres, pulled stitches, chemical damage, checking for any distortion of the buckles, ensuring the rivets are tight and ensuring the bars on the buckles are straight.

 Harness inspections should be completed frequently by the users of the equipment and annually by a certified inspector.
 If any signs of wear and tear become apparent the harness should be replaced immediately.

 Like harnesses lanyards should be inspected by a competent person frequently and inspected annually by a certified inspector.

 The snaps should be looked at closely for hook and eye distortion, cracks, or pitted surfaces.
 The thimble or the protective plastic sleeve should be firmly seated in the eye of the splice and should have no loose or cut strands.

-Steel Lanyards: During frequent inspections the inspector should rotate the lanyard and look for cuts, frayed areas or any unusual war patterns on the wire.
+Steel Lanyards: During frequent inspections, the inspector should rotate the lanyard and look for cuts, frayed areas or any unusual wear patterns on the wire.